No. 5 the Film

-No. 5 the Film (2004) is a 180-second short film directed by Baz Luhrmann (Romeo + Juliet, Moulin Rouge!) and starring Nicole Kidman and Rodrigo Santoro.
+No. 5 the Film is a 2004 180-second short film directed by Baz Luhrmann and starring Nicole Kidman and Rodrigo Santoro.
 Karl Lagerfeld designed the costumes; he also briefly appears in the film.
 It is part of a new breed of advertising crossover films known as branded content.
 It had a budget of US$33 million, financed exclusively by Chanel.
 Visually captivating, the film is an extended television commercial for Chanel No. 5 perfume.
 The film was initially screened in many North American cinemas during the "Coming Attractions" section preceding the main feature.
 During the 2006 Christmas season, an edited 30-second TV spot was shown on primetime on many networks in Canada and the United States.
 Kidman was paid $3 million for her role in the advertisement.